 The answer is both!
 In the old days, the Instant Pot was more of an old-fashioned pressure cooker.
 My grandma didn’t have one, so she made this recipe stovetop, like all of her relatives before she did.
 I added the Instant Pot version because our weeknights are so busy.
 I wanted a faster option to make this recipe.

-I am giving you the directions for this unstuffed cabbage recipe to cook these both ways.
-Instant Pot or the traditional slow-simmered stovetop way.
+I am giving you the directions for this unstuffed cabbage recipe.
+You can cook it in the Instant Pot or the traditional slow-simmered stovetop way.
 This is the same one my grandmother would allow to simmer for hours.

 I am also going to show you how easy this recipe is to make in your Instant Pot or pressure cooker.
 I will be honest that the flavor is deeper when you make this recipe stovetop, but if you are in a hurry, the Instant Pot is your friend.